Turning infrastructure into opportunities

 Case Studies

-Download our Local Content Guidance Note here.
-This Guidance note is referenced in the 2022 Commonwealth Government Procurement report as best practice
+Download our Local Content Guidance Note, referenced in the Commonwealth Government Procurement report (2022) as best practice for delivering credible local workforce and procurement outcomes.